-But the truth is that as they are slowly shedding childlike tendencies, they’re also looking toward the future.
+But the truth is that as they slowly shed childlike tendencies, they’re also looking toward the future.
 They’re looking up to older siblings, cousins, and neighbors.
 They’re hoping to act more “mature” while not yet having the capacity to be.
-And even though they might start rolling their eyes more at doting parents, they still very much need tons of guidance and support.
-As parents and caregivers, you might be wondering how to talk to tweens so that they really listen.
-We spoke to a few experts on what words of wisdom or other advice for tweens we should be imparting, and these are some of the things they had to say.
+And even though they might start rolling their eyes more at doting parents, they still need tons of guidance and support.
+As parents and caregivers, you might be wondering how to talk to these kids so that they really listen.
+We spoke to a few experts on what words of wisdom or other advice we should be imparting, and these are some of the things they had to say.

-Sarah Baroud, a clinical social worker who focuses on parenthood, reminds parents that they need to let their kids know that they’ve got their child’s best interest in mind.
+Sarah Baroud, a clinical social worker focusing on parenthood, reminds parents that they need to let their kids know they have their child’s best interest in mind.
 “Sometimes doing what’s right is not fun or easy, but it’s necessary,” says Baroud.
 After all, as the adult, you have the benefit of being more aware of the dangers that kids (and tweens) just have very little understanding of.

 Baroud reminds parents that comparisons start early, but that doesn’t mean we have to bend to our child’s will.
 “This goes against the often intense peer pressure that tweens feel,” says Baroud.
 “However, we know boundaries and structure are crucial for development.”
 Helping your child understand that the same rules don’t always have to (or should) apply to every person and that some parents may have different beliefs and values guiding these rules, can be useful in these situations.